samadii/OCRBot/README.md

    ```
    /usr/share/tessdata/
    ```
-   It based on your local machine so try with them one by one.
+   It depends on your local machine so try with them one by one to find the compatible one.

 5. Enter the directory
    ```